-Oceanic Wind Energy Inc. ("Oceanic Wind" or the "Company"), previously NaiKun Wind Energy Group Inc, is incorporated under the Business Corporations Act (British Columbia) and is listed on the TSX Venture Exchange-NEX (TSXV-NEX : NKW.H).
-Pursuant to a resolution passed by shareholders at the Company's May 15, 2020 Annual General and Special Meeting, the Company changed its name effective May 28, 2020.
+Oceanic Wind Energy Inc. ("Oceanic Wind" or the "Company"), previously NaiKun Wind Energy Group Inc, is incorporated under the Business Corporations Act (British Columbia) and is listed on the TSX Venture Exchange-NEX (TSXV-NEX: NKW.H).
 The Company's registered office is at Suite 1000, 355 Burrard Street, Vancouver, BC, V6C 2G8.
 The Company's primary business is the development of renewable energy projects.
 The Company has been developing an offshore wind project on the north coast of British Columbia in Hecate Strait.
 As the Company has been in the development phase, it has not generated any revenue from the sale of wind energy.